tshepang/blog/content/rust-things-i-most-anticipate.md

    - [cranelift], immediate benefit being fast debug compiles
    - [rustc_codegen_gcc], allowing Rust to run in more hardware platforms
 - [sled] being a production grade database... being used in tikv would be great
+- Having Rust be certified for use in safety-critical systems ([Ferrocene])
 - [hyper] being used as default HTTP backend of cURL ([progress]), because the latter has billions of installations